MahilaAlmutairi/To-Do-List-App/README.md

 ## :bulb: Motivation and Context
- The chance to make an impact, Finding innovative solutions, and The challenges.
+ The chance to make an impact, Finding innovative solutions, and The fun challenges.

 ## :camera_flash: Screenshots
  <img src="add.jpeg" width="260">